plone/documentation/working-with-content/collaboration-and-workflow/collaboration-through-sharing.rst

 document.
 The default workflow for this Plone site has not been modified.
 Now she wants to let her colleague, George Shrubb, add content to the Documentation folder.
-He have permission to edit any of the existing content, but she needs him to start adding content.
+He has permission to edit any of the existing content, but she needs him to start adding content.
 Before we follow along with Jane, let's take a peek at what George currently sees when he logs in on this Plone site: